 5. Don’t sign any clauses that could end up costing you more

 When you are presented with the finance agreement, make sure you read it carefully, especially if there are any clauses relating to early settlement or penalty charges.
 Some lenders require you to continue servicing the vehicle for a certain time after buying it, even if the warranty has expired.
 Other conditions might include paying for damage that was not disclosed before buying the car, so if you are thinking of buying via finance, always have a good mechanic check out the vehicle before committing to purchase.
+For instance, if you want to get a BMW, the car might require replacements, and knowing the cost of original BMW parts can influence your decision about the purchase and the finance terms.

 When you’re looking around for car finance on a used car, it’s also worth checking with online peer-to-peer lenders who may be able to offer better rates than traditional lenders.